Arts for the Earth

-- form harmonious community and create vital synergy (music has to power to really bring people together — visit
+- form harmonious community and create vital synergy (music has the power to really bring people together)

 - learn about the folk music genre that celebrates Nature, and about underground music and protest songs that sing out for social equity and environmental conservation

 - contribute to the goals of your Green School such as a school-wide environmental ethic (for example, by celebrating Earth Week with music)